Patrick-Shard/framer-motion-demo/README.md

 ### `npm run dev`

 This starts the project with a local server for development.
-Typically this will be on [`http://localhost:1234/`](http://localhost:1234/), but this [can be adjusted](https://github.com/TobitSoftware/chayns-toolkit#development-options).
+Typically, this will be on [`http://localhost:1234/`](http://localhost:1234/), but this [can be adjusted](https://github.com/TobitSoftware/chayns-toolkit#development-options).